• Home

 "Shadow of Death"

-"Her sister is starting to piece the clues together and as she does so, she also marks herself as the next victim.
-Danger, risks, murder and even a bit of romance can be found.
-It was exciting.
-Shadow of Death is a combination of a historical and cozy mystery.
-The combination suits this novel well.
-Overall, I recommend this read to all."
+Her sister is starting to piece the clues together, and as she does so, she also marks herself as the next victim.
+Danger, risks, murder, and even a bit of romance can be found in this thrilling tale.
+Shadow of Death combines elements of a historical biography with a cozy mystery, showcasing the intriguing dynamics between characters like Jean Sorrell Hurley and Richard Calloway.
+This combination suits the novel well, making it an exciting read.
+Overall, I recommend this book to all.

 Pre-Order